 This one is a good book, a light read, and you'll never need a dictionary to assist you.
 The language is easy to follow and so are the characters.
 The ordeals through which Holly puts herself into, for the sake of Gerry, are a treat to watch and the book is generously sprinkled with some good humour, that will make you laugh till your stomach hurts.
 One moment you find yourself laughing with Holly, and the next moment, you start crying for her.
 Such is the mix of raw emotions in the story, that you could hardly settle into one particular feeling for Holly.
 Life, its loss, its gain, its joys, its sorrows are what it interesting and worthwhile.

+And one small advice, never see the movie before reading the book.
 The movie has changed so much of the book that you will find it difficult to settle into the book as an independent, standalone work.
 And finally, a word about the author.
 While her style can be at times repetitive and her delivery is occasionally amateurish, Ahern deserves credit for a spirited first effort.

 A very good book for a peaceful weekend!